grynoch/R4DataViz/README.md

 # R4DataViz
 Originally created for NAHSL Continuing Education Class, You Say Tomato, I Say Tomato: A Hands-on Course in Data Visualization using Excel, R, and Tableau
 Class date: October 4, 2019
+Instructors: Sally Gore and Tess Grynoch

 The R Markdown (Rmd) file contains the instructions for the R portion of the course.